smikhalevski/roqueform/README.md

 };
 ```

-Now, when a user would update the input value, the `rootField` would be updated.
-The single argument passed to
+When a user updates the input value, the `rootField` is updated and `Field` component is re-rendered.
+The single
-`children` render function is the field passed as a `field` prop to the `Field` component.
+argument of the `children` render function is the field passed as a `field` prop to the `Field` component.

 It is unlikely that you would use a form with a single literal field.
 Most of the time multiple derived fields are
 required: